matthewp/ls-deps/README.md

 Options:
-  --steal     A Steal based project
   --config    A module used to configure the loader
   --base-url  The root folder used to load modules from
-  --depth     The depth of modules to show, by default it is 3  [default: 3]
+  --depth     The depth of modules to show                      [default: 3] --inverse   Show all of the modules that are dependants on N --steal     A Steal based project
+  --version   Show version number

-Must provide the main module
+Must provide a module to fetch dependencies for
 ```

 ## Example